microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 of static lib dependencies.
 You might be able to get your build working with Visual Studio on earlier versions, but not straight from MsBuild.

+Also, if you're going to be running your tests in a CI build of some sort, make sure that your tests are running on a machine running at least Windows 18362.
+If your CI isn't running that version, then this doesn't matter at all.

+Furthermore, you may need an updated TAEF package as well.
+Our CI uses the TAEF VsTest adapter to allow ADO to run TAEF tests in CI.
+However, there's a bug in the tests adapter that prevents it from running tests in a UAP context.
+The `10.38.190605002` TAEF is the most recent release at the time of writing, however, that doesn't have the fix necessary.
+Fortunately, the TAEF team was kind enough to prototype a fix for us, which is the version `10.38.190610001-uapadmin`, which we're using in this repo until an official release with the fix is available.

 ## Move the C++/WinRT implementation to a static lib

 By default, most (newly authored) C++/WinRT components are authored as a dll